absrp/interseismic_coupling_compilation/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 The data is contained in xlsx file.
 It currently contains the distribution of interseismic coupling in Stevens and Avouac (2015) and Chlieh et al. (2008) only but will be expanded to incorporate additional datasets.
 The coupling maps for each subduction zone in the xlsx file can be plotted by running the interseismic_coupling_plotter Jupyter Notebook.
-I intend to improve the graphics in the next while.

 Subduction zones and compilation reference:

 Himalaya - Stevens and Avouac (2015)